jklappenbach/cajeta/cmake/README.md

 ANTLR_VERSION - the version of ANTLR
 ```

-If ANTLR is found, the module will  provide the macros:
+If ANTLR is found, the pModule will  provide the macros:

 ```
 ANTLR_TARGET(<name> <input>